KaiQiangSong/struct_infused_summ/README.md

     You can modify the 'network' field of the `options_loader.py` from `'settings/network_struct_edge.json'` to `'./settings/network_struct_node.json'` to train the "2way+word" architecture.

-    The training will stop when it reaches 30 epoches.
-The max number of epoches can be modified by changing the `"max_epochs"` field in `./settings/training.json`.
+    You can disable early stopping by setting `"sample":false` in `./setttings/earlyStop.json`.
+The training will stop when it reaches the maximum number of epoches (30 epoches).
+This can be modified by changing the `"max_epochs"` field in `./settings/training.json`.

 ## I Want to Apply the Coverage Mechanism in a 2nd Training Stage..